The INDEX MATCH[1] Formula is the combination of two functions in Excel: INDEX[2] and MATCH[3].

 Below is a short video tutorial on how to combine the two functions and effectively use Index Match in Excel!
 Check out more free Excel tutorials on CFI’s YouTube Channel.

-Hopefully, this short video made it even clearer how to use the two functions to dramatically improve your lookup capabilities in Excel.
+Hopefully, the above short video made it even clearer how to use the two functions to dramatically improve your lookup capabilities in Excel.

 More Excel Lessons